jupyter4edu/jupyter-edu-book/04-a-catalogue-of-pedagogical-patterns.md

 for and how to use it.
 This hazard can be mitigated by making obvious the additional benefit of understanding how it works (assuming that there actually is one---it is not enough to assert that knowing how it works is necessarily better).
+"Interesting" failure modes (see examples above) discovered by students while trying to solve a problem are great for motivating deeper understanding.

 ## The API _is_ the lesson